openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 need that learner's username or email address.
 For more information, see :ref:`View and download student data`.

-To access information about a specific learner, follow these steps.
+To access information about a specific learner, follow these steps:

 #.
 View the live version of your course in the LMS, and then go to the ORA
    assignment.